AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 * In case you revoke, disable or delete the key, your encrypted resources and instance become inaccessible until you revert the corresponding action.

     >[!CAUTION]
     >
     >If you disable the key and do not revert this action within 7 days, your database can only be recovered from backup.
     >
->If you delete the key and do not revert this action within 30 days, then all your data is permanently delete and will be lost.​
+    >If you delete the key and do not revert this action within 30 days, then all your data is permanently deleted and will be lost.​

-### VPN {#vpn-callouts}
+### Secure VPN tunneling guardrails {#vpn-callouts}

-* Currently only on-premise databases are supported, such as<!--Richa to check the list with PM-->:
+* Currently, only on-premise databases are supported, such as<!--Richa to check the list with PM-->:

     * MySQL
     * Netezza